stanford-oval/genie-cloud/doc/thingpedia-device-class.md

 The user interacts with your Thingpedia device through two types of functions: queries and actions.
 Thus, the first step is to decide on what queries and actions you should expose.

-The only requirement imposed from Thingpedia is that queries are free of side-effects and can return results (as output arguments), and actions have side effects, and cannot return results.
+The only requirement imposed from Thingpedia is that queries are free of side-effects and can return results (as output parameters), and actions have side effects, and cannot return results.
 Other than that, the design of which functions to include is highly device specific.

 ### Qualifiers